-- Transport: There are different means of transport like rickshaws, tongas, trucks, jeeps and tractors.
-These means of transport are used to transport goods and people from villages to cities and the people get for this. - 25.
-Should farmers generate surplus?
-With regard to the amount of surplus generated, discuss how small farmers and large farmers procure capital. - Ans: Yes, it is necessary for the farmers to generate surplus crops so that in addition to fulfilling their own needs they can sell the surplus in the market to earn profits.
+- Shop keeping: Shopkeepers in Palampur buy goods from wholesale markets in the cities and sell them in the villages.
+Small stores sell a wide range of products like rice, wheat, sugar, oil, etc. - Small scale manufacturing: This involves simple production methods and is done on small scale.
+These are carried out at home with family members as labourers. - Transport: There are different means of transport like rickshaws, tongas, trucks, jeeps and tractors.
+These means of transport are used to transport goods and people from villages to cities and the people get for this. - 36.
+Should farmers generate surplus produce?
+With regard to the amount of surplus generated, discuss how small farmers and large farmers procure capital. - Ans.
+Yes, it is necessary for the farmers to generate surplus crops so that in addition to fulfilling their own needs they can sell the surplus in the market to earn profits.
 Medium and large farmers sell surplus farm produce in the market and earn good money.
 The money so earned is used to buy capital for farming in the next season.
 Thus, medium and large farmers are able to arrange the capital required for farming from their own savings.
 On the other hand, small farmers do not have their own savings because their production is small which is mainly used for fulfilling their own family needs.
 Small farmers, therefore, avail loans from the medium and large farmers at very high rates of interest.
 Small farmers also borrow money from various inputs for cultivation.
-These farmers are put to a great distress to repay the loan. - 26.
-Read the extract and answer the questions that follow:
+These farmers are put to a great distress to repay the loan.